-Neil Ashton is based in StoneTurn’s London office and has over 20 years of experience working in practice, in industry and in expert witness and litigation support work.
+Neil Ashton is based in StoneTurn’s London office and has approximately 25 years of experience working in practice, in industry and in expert witness and litigation support work.

 Neil’s sector experience includes: